1 / *

 Fall On-Campus Interview (OCI) Program

-Beginning before fall classes commence and continuing throughout the semester, our Fall On-Campus Interview (OCI) Program provides students with an excellent opportunity to secure a position early in the school year.
+Beginning before fall classes start and continuing throughout the semester, the Fall On-Campus Interview (OCI) program provides students with an excellent opportunity to secure a position early in the school year.

 The Fall OCI Program is:

-- Primarily geared to large employers – large law firms, District Attorney Offices, and large federal state and local government employers – who can plan their hiring needs many months in advance.
+- Primarily geared to large employers – major law firms, District Attorney Offices, and large federal, state and local government employers – who can plan their hiring needs well in advance.

 - Academically competitive.
-Employers rely heavily upon grades to determine who to interview.
+OCI employers rely heavily upon grades to determine who to interview.

-- Typically used by employers looking for students to work in the firm or agency's summer program, although some employers are recruiting students for permanent employment.
+- Typically used by employers looking for students to work in the firm or agency's summer program, although some employers are also seeking students for permanent employment.

 , and clerkships

 Are you a potential employer?
 Click here to find out more about how you can participate in Touro Law Center’s recruiting programs.

 Touro Law Center prohibit's discrimination on the basis of race, color, national origin, religion, sex, age, disability, or sexual orientation in its education programs, admissions policies, employment policies, and other school administered programs, and to refuse access to employers who refuse to sign nondiscrimination statements and/or who otherwise discriminate in violation of our nondiscrimination policy.